bozoh/moodle-mod_simplecertificate/README.md

 git clone git://github.com/bozoh/moodle-mod_simplecertificate.git simplecertificate

-Once cloned, checkout the branch that is specific to your Moodle version. eg, MOODLE_22 is for Moodle 2.2, MOODLE_23 is for 2.3
+Once cloned, checkout the branch that is specific to your Moodle version. eg, MOODLE_403_STABLE is for Moodle 4.3.

 Use git pull to update this branch periodically to ensure you have the latest version.

 ## Download the simplecertificate module.

-Visit https://github.com/bozoh/moodle-mod_simplecertificate, choose the branch that matches your Moodle version (eg. MOODLE_22 is for Moodle 2.2, MOODLE_23 is for 2.3) and download the zip, uncompress this zip and extract the folder.
+Visit https://github.com/bozoh/moodle-mod_simplecertificate, choose the branch that matches your Moodle version (eg. MOODLE_403_STABLE is for Moodle 4.3) and download the zip, uncompress this zip and extract the folder.
 The folder will have a name similar to moodle-mod_simplecertificate-c9fbadb, you MUST rename this to simplecertificate.
 Place this folder in your mod folder in your Moodle directory.

 > The reason this is not the recommended method is due to the fact you have to over-write the contents of this folder to apply any future updates to the simplecertificate module.
 In the above method there is a simple command to update the files.

 ## In version

+### 2024051107:
+- Changed email sending functionality to the standard notification interface.

+### 2024051106:
+- New signature options.

 ### 2024051105:
 - Compatibility with Moodle 4.5+